FIGURE SCULPTURE

 Aim: To develop a total artistic and anatomical understanding of the human form from the bones through the muscles to the fatty tissue to the skin in a 3D sculpture on an aluminium armature.

-Artistic Anatomy I: to build the bone skeletal structure within 10 weeks.
+Artistic Anatomy II (a): to build the bone skeletal structure.

-Artistic Anatomy II: to build the muscle structure over the bone structure so as to understand the origins and insertions of each muscle within 10 weeks.
+Artistic Anatomy II (b): to build the muscle structure over the bone structure so as to understand the origins and insertions of each muscle.

 GO TO TOP